jmshnds/PyAutoClicker/README.md

 | \-r R | Set integer number of clicks per second.
 Defaults to 1 click per second. |
 | \-q | Start in quit mode. |

+While the program is running the user may press:<br /> P key to toggle the auto clicker. <br />
+Q key to quit the program. <br />

 ## Examples

 `PyAutoClicker.py -c 350 350`<br />